ziyunxiao/virtualR/README.md

 run `virtual.R --init`

 This command will create or modify a few scripts in your project folder.
-1. setenv.sh
+1. setenv.sh (set R_LIBS variable)
 2. .gitignore (add ignore folders)
-3. global_packages.txt
+3. global_packages.txt (Common pacages for mulitple projects)
-4. requiremetns.txt (example only)
+4. requiremetns.txt (project level pacakges.
+You need maintain this file during development process)

 ### setenv.sh
 this script need be called when you start to development.
 It will set R_LIBS in environment and add ./lib/vendor to the library paths.

-you need run `. setenv.sh` before you start any R sessions. e.g. in command line, or start R studio.
+you need run `. setenv.sh` before you start any R sessions for your project development. e.g. in command line, or start R studio.

 to start R studio, you can type `rstudio` after calling `. setenv.sh`.
-If you open R studio from Menu, proejct level library won't take effect.
+If you open R studio from system Menu, the proejct level library won't take effect.

 to start VS code, type `code` after calling `.setenv.sh`